Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 ORDER BY
     TotalSales DESC;
 ```
-- **Explanation:** This query identifies the individual customer within the 'Small Business' segment who generated the highest total sales.
+- **EXPLANATION:** This query identifies the individual customer within the 'Small Business' segment who generated the highest total sales.
 In person of "Dennis Kane" with total sales of ₦75,967.60.
 ```
 --- (Q8) Which Corporate Customer placed the most number of orders in 2009 – 2012?
 SELECT TOP 1